 Result shows that there was a weak positive correlation between study orientation skills and grade point average between Civil engineering respondents and Computer engineering respondents.
 This finding has shown that two groups of respondents have the correlation in study skills orientation skills as well as grade point average.
 The value of r is 0.3058.
 Once again, the result shows a weak positive correlation comparatively between Civil engineering respondents and Computer engineering respondents.
 The weak correlation is still influenced by the number of sample and the duration of re-correcting SOS by using all the devices used in this research.
-As the conclusion to the above results, both Civil engineering and Computer engineering has shown a significantly difference in GPA scores between pre-test and posttest.
+Graham (1991) showed among native students senior high schools girls has shown increase in study habits and study attitudes and this will help the students to perform better in the academic performance.
+As the conclusion to the above results, both Civil engineering and Computer engineering has shown a significantly difference in GPA scores between pre-test and post-test.
 Beside that it also shows that there was a significant difference in SOS and GPA scores between pre-test and post test of both respondents.
-The correlation score of SOS and GPA also shows a correlated results for both group respondents.
+The correlation score of SOS and GPA also shows correlated results for both group respondents.

+VII.
 DISCUSSION